arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/led-matrix/led-matrix.md

 ArduinoLEDMatrix matrix;
 ```

-And then lastly, start the led matrix by adding this line in `void setup()`:
+And then lastly, start the LED Matrix by adding this line in `void setup()`:
 ```arduino
 matrix.begin();
 ```